-Whether you have Sky TV, or Virgin, have you considered Freeview?
+Whether you have Sky TV or Virgin, have you considered Freeview?
 You may be surprised just how many channels you get on it now.
-Whilst undoubtedly there is a great choice of entertainment if you have one of Sky’s or Virgin’s packages, many people now find that a combination of Freeview and a service such as Netflix, Amazon Prime TV or Now TV gives them all of the TV entertainment that they need and they’re not fixed into a contract either.
+Undoubtedly, there is a great choice of entertainment if you have one of Sky’s or Virgin’s packages.
+Many people now find that a combination of Freeview and a service such as Netflix, Amazon Prime TV, or Now TV gives them all of the TV entertainment they need.
+They’re not fixed into a contract either.

 Mobile phone contracts

-If you’ve not changed your mobile phone contract for a while then it can be really worthwhile checking out what deals are out there.
-Don’t forget to look at your actual useage.
-If you always pay for unlimited texts for example, you may be wasting money if you only actually use a handful every month.
+If you’ve not changed your mobile phone contract for a while, then it can be really worthwhile checking out what deals are out there.
+Don’t forget to look at your actual usage.
+If you always pay for unlimited texts, for example, you may be wasting money if you only actually use a handful every month.

 Mobile phone insurance

 When you take out a loan, you may be offered and agree to payment protection insurance.
-In some circumstances this can be a good idea, but for others it may not be necessary.
+In some circumstances, this can be a good idea, but it may not be necessary for others.
 If you have loans it may be worth looking at whether you have payment protection insurance on them and whether you need to be paying it.

-By taking out half an hour or so to check these smaller payments, you could end up saving yourself a significant amount of money over the course of a year.« Should You Rent Or Buy?
+By taking out half an hour or so to check these smaller payments, you could end up saving yourself a significant amount of money over the course of a year.